Office of Parliamentary Counsel (Australia): Functions

 In addition to the three statutory office-holders of First Parliamentary Counsel and two Second Parliamentary Counsel, OPC has around 100 staff employed under the Public Service Act 1999.
-There are approximately 50 drafters, all of whom are lawyers and who are referred to as parliamentary counsel.
+There are approximately 50 drafters, all of whom are lawyers and who are referred to as parliamentary counsels.

-In introducing the legislation establishing OPC, the Attorney-General saidThe work of a parliamentary draftsman offers a real challenge to a lawyer: He is involved in the essential processes of government: he has to perform the exacting task of translating what is at times the broadly and even loosely expressed ideas of practicing politicians into legislation that will stand the scrutiny of the courts.OPC has around 40 publishing staff who develop and operate the Legislation Register website including managing the registration of new legislation, preparing compilations of Commonwealth legislation and providing editorial services for OPC drafted legislation.
+In introducing the legislation establishing OPC, then-Attorney-General Thomas Hughes saidThe work of a parliamentary draftsman offers a real challenge to a lawyer: He is involved in the essential processes of government; he has to perform the exacting task of translating what is at times the broadly and even loosely expressed ideas of practicing politicians into legislation that will stand the scrutiny of the courts.
+OPC has around 40 publishing staff who develop and operate the Federal Register of Legislation website including managing the registration of new legislation, preparing compilations of Commonwealth legislation and providing editorial services for OPC drafted legislation.
 OPC continues to work on projects to make historical legislation accessible on the Legislation Register.

 OPC also has 20 corporate services staff covering areas such as finance, administration, and IT services.

 Under section 3 of the Parliamentary Counsel Act 1970 (Cth) the functions of OPC include: